csabszerko/blockchain-simulation/readme.md

 # todo

-- ui built (react?)
+- `react ui`
+- consensus rules
 - support for multinode blockchains
-- consensus rules
 - miner rewards/gas fees ?
 - support for explicit transaction selection ?
 - try to break the system more